OCA/l10n-japan/account_payment_term_cutoff_day/README.rst

 Configuration
 =============

 -  Go to Invoicing > Configuration > Payment Terms.
 -  Select or create a Payment Term.
-- Under the Payment Term Lines, you will see a Cutoff Day field.
+-  Under Payment Term Lines, enable the Has Cutoff Day option.
-- The Cutoff Day field can only be entered when "End of Month" is enabled.
-- Set a Cutoff Day (e.g., 20 for the 20th day of the month).
+-  Set the Cutoff Day and Months fields accordingly.

 Usage
 =====

 -  Create an invoice/bill.
-- Choose the payment term in which you have assigned cutoff_day in the payment term line.
+-  Choose the payment term in which you have assigned months and cutoff_day in the payment term line.
 -  Choose an invoice date/bill date that is later than cutoff_day.
-- You will see that the due date is extended by one extra month compared to the normal due date.
+-  You will see that the due date is extended by one additional month, plus the number of months specified in the Months field.

 Bug Tracker
 ===========